Image from cleveland.com.

 These things gave us insight into the royal family, especially the flaws in their system.
 But at what point is it too much?
 For me, too much is when the book becomes personal and too one-sided.
 For example, Harry often runs off on tangents about how he had to use the same cream his mother used on his lips on his frostbitten “todger.”
 It’s not the only time Prince Harry brought up his privates: in fact, it’s been brought up more than fifteen times.
 At that point, the only question is, why?
 If he truly wants privacy, why bring up the most private moments of his life including the moment he heard his mother died or losing his virginity, or his “kill count” in Afghanistan?
 It’s great that there is more transparency in the royal family but the public doesn’t need to know all of this information.

-Shazia Shameerullah is a junior at Washington High School.
-She has lived in Fremont since elementary school.
-This is her first year at the Hatchet.
+Shazia Shameerullah is a senior at Washington High School and has lived in Fremont since elementary school.
+This is her second year at the Hatchet and is now the Opinions editor.
 Her favorite subjects at school include social studies and English.
-She enjoys being with friends, traveling, cooking, reading, and watching sitcoms.
-She is interested in reporting on politics, historical events, and local news.
-Later in life, Shazia hopes to pursue a career in law and to travel to new places.
+She enjoys being with friends, volunteering at the animal shelter, cooking, Mock Trial, Model UN, and watching sitcoms.
+After high school, Shazia plans to major in political science and get a career in public service or law.